 Consumption: This is the last stage of the food supply chain.
 It then reaches the end customer who consumes the food product.

 A well-run supply chain decreases transit time, enhances customer service, and saves money.
-Here’s how you can reduce logistics costs using cold chain monitoring.

 What Is the Difference between a Regular Supply Chain and a Food Supply Chain?

 Like a regular supply chain, the food supply chain also has similar stages—production, warehousing, and distribution.
 But there is one thing that sets the food supply chain apart—consumption.
 This brings in some significant differences that distinguish it from the regular supply chain, which are:

 The Fresh Produce Perishability Factor: A food supply chain is more delicate and vulnerable than a regular supply chain since it carries perishable items.
 Thus, even slight delays matter a lot.
 For instance, a delay in delivering a shipment moving furniture would delay things, of course.
 But a delay in delivering a shipment carrying fresh fruit would mean the fruit not reaching in its original quality.
 Even too much temperature change, movement, or jerks during transportation could spoil some food items.
 This makes food supply chains more difficult to manage, especially since the buffers against demand variability are severely limited.